Cosmological Constraints on the Phenomenological Interacting Dark Energy Model with Fermi Gamma-Ray Bursts and DESI DR2: DATA AND METHODOLOGY

 \section{DATA AND METHODOLOGY}

-In this work, we employ the updated sample of GRBs from the \emph{Fermi} satellite \citep{WangLiang2024}, in which the GOLD sample contains 123 data at $z\le5.6$ and the FULL sample contains 151 data with redshifts at $z\le8.2$. the latest BAO measurements from the second data release (DR2) of the DESI \citep{DESI2025}, which provide precise measurements across a redshift range of $0.3 < z < 2.3$.
-The Amati relation \citep{Amati2002}, which correlates the spectral peak energy $E_{\rm p,\rm i}$ and the isotropic-equivalent radiated energy $E_{\rm iso}$:
+In this work, we employ the updated sample of GRBs from the \emph{Fermi} satellite \citep{WangLiang2024}, in which the GOLD sample contains 123 GRBs at $z\le5.6$ and the FULL sample contains 151 GRBs with redshifts at $z\le8.2$. the latest BAO measurements from the second data release (DR2) of the DESI \citep{DESI2025}, which provide precise measurements across a redshift range of $0.295 < z_{\rm eff} < 2.330$.